Jacqueline Humphries

-Jacqueline Humphries (born November 17, 1960, in New Orleans) is a renowned American abstract painter married to Tony Oursler.
+Jacqueline Humphries (born November 17, 1960, in New Orleans) is an American abstract painter married to Tony Oursler.
 She is known for her large-scale paintings that reference the history of abstraction, combining traditional painterly techniques with contemporary technologies.
 She has used metallic silver pigment to suggest the glow of a cinema screen, and has incorporated emoticons, emoji, kaomoji, and CAPTCHA tests into recent works that draw on digital communication.
 Other paintings are produced by scanning her earlier canvases, translating them into ASCII character code, and using custom laser-cut stencils of the resulting images as the basis for new paintings.
 Humphries lives and works in New York City, where she is represented by Greene Naftali Gallery.